 With three decades of experience in toxic tort matters, Kathleen Drew coordinates the firm’s asbestos litigation practice.
 She also focuses her practice on product liability and class action litigation.
 Kathleen provides substantial counseling and advice to clients in negotiating and obtaining class action settlements and global settlements.

-Kathleen Drew joined Adams and Reese in 1989 and leads the Asbestos Litigation team.
-She focuses her practice on toxic tort litigation, product liability litigation and class action litigation.
-She has extensive experience in the medical and toxicological defense of these cases, and has coordinated and presented the liability and medical defense in class action litigation involving anywhere from 3,000 to as many as 10,000 claimants.
+Clients benefit from Kathleen’s background in the medical and toxicological aspects of these cases, which gives her an edge when she prepares, manages, coordinates and presents the liability and medical defense in class action litigation involving anywhere from 3,000 to as many as 10,000 claimants.

-Kathleen has been actively involved in the Defense Research Institute and is a member of the Environmental Law Committee of the DRI as well as the Asbestos Medicine Subcommittee.
-She has made several presentations to the DRI, other organizations and attorneys with regards to the medical defense of toxic tort litigation.
+Kathleen is actively involved in professional organizations including the Defense Research Institute (DRI), where she serves on the Environmental Law Committee and Asbestos Medicine Subcommittee.
+She gives presentations to the DRI and other organizations and attorneys on the medical defense of toxic tort litigation.